-2 The current plans to sustain the network are described in detail in Deliverable 1.24, EU-HYBNET network Sustainability Initial Report.
+2 The current plans to sustain the network are described in detail in Deliverable 1.8, EU-HYBNET network Sustainability Plan.

-3 The workshop objectives are described in detail in Deliverable 2.2, Gaps and Needs Workshop identified gaps and needs will be addressed by testing the promising innovations and other measures to counter hybrid threats.
-Furthermore, network members are invited to all EU-HYBNET open events.
+3 The workshop objectives are described in detail in Deliverable 2.2, Gaps and Needs Workshop

 The main objective of this document is to list and describe the new members to the EU-HYBNET network.
 The document also briefly describes the selection process and objectives as per project documents.
-In addition the document acknowledges the EC's requested improvements for the network extension given in the EC's second project periodic review in November 2022.
+In addition the document acknowledges the EC's requested improvements for the network extension given in the EC's first project periodic review in September 2021.